 The focus of this course is on some non-technical mathematical background and quantitative skills in various applications of mathematics in daily life.
 We will follow some chapters of an open textbook called Math in Society.
 The plan is to discuss Graph Theory, Sets, Counting Systems, Cryptography, and Logic.
 Students are encouraged to participate in weekly lectures by attending the lecture, as well as participating in the discussion about the topic in the beginning of each lecture.
 The students will be assigned reading assignments ahead of each lecture and are expected to read the assigned sections of the book before coming to lectures, so that they are prepared to follow the discussion and ask questions about the reading.
 Our focus is learning new materials, as well as learning to read mathematical texts.

-Professor Barbara Kaltenbacher
+Instructor: Barbara Kaltenbacher

 B1 - C1 students